Mark Lawrence Zeidel, MD

 Program Director, Primary Care and HIV Primary Care

-Dr. Howard Libman is Ambulatory Training and Primary Care Program Director of the BIDMC Internal Medicine Residency Program and Professor of Medicine at Harvard Medical School.
-He also directs the BIDMC Internal Medicine Residency Program HIV Primary Care Track.
+Dr. Howard Libman is Ambulatory Training Director of the BIDMC Internal Medicine Residency Program and Professor of Medicine at Harvard Medical School.
+He also directs the BIDMC Internal Medicine Residency Program Primary Care and HIV Primary Care Tracks.
+In addition, he is Chief of the Education Section of the Division of General Medicine and Primary Care.

-Dr. Libman's career has focused on training medical residents and students in primary care internal medicine, caring for persons with HIV infection, and educating health care practitioners in this field.
-He provides regional and international training through his work with the New England AIDS Education and Training Center and the Harvard Medical School AIDS Initiative in Vietnam, respectively.
-He is co-editor of the textbook, HIV, three editions of which were published by the American College of Physicians.
-He is also a member of the Infectious Diseases Society of America national expert panel on HIV primary care guidelines, which were published in 2009 in Clinical Infectious Diseases, and a core faculty member of the International AIDS Society-USA.
+Dr. Libman's career has focused on training medical residents and students in primary care internal medicine, caring for patients with HIV infection, and educating health care practitioners in this field.
+He provides regional and international training through his work with the New England AIDS Education and Training Center and the Partnership for Health Advancement in Vietnam, respectively.
+He is co-editor of the textbook, HIV, three editions of which have been published by the American College of Physicians.
+He is also a member of the Infectious Diseases Society of America national expert panel on HIV primary care guidelines and a core faculty member of the International Antiviral Society-USA.

 Julius Yang, MD